Top Ten Open Source Security Vulnerabilities in 2019

 SQLite is a C-language library that implements an SQL database engine, and boasts being the most widely deployed Database Engine in the world.
 Considering this project supports all mobile devices, most computers, and a never-ending list of applications including but not limited to Android, iPhone, and iOS devices, Mac and Windows 10 machines, every instance of Firefox, Chrome, and Safari, every instance of Skype and iTunes, every Dropbox client, PHP and Python, most TV sets and set-top cable boxes, and most automotive multimedia systems.

 As is the case with many big and popular open source projects, there are many security-focused eyes on the code, resulting in frequent publication of new security vulnerabilities and their fixes.
 We are all using devices and applications supported by SQLite.
-Since many of us are also developing projects dependant on SQLite, it’s critical we keep up with the updated versions so that we don’t find ourselves using vulnerable versions or stuck in a Magellan-type predicament.
+Since many of us are also developing projects dependent on SQLite, it’s critical we keep up with the updated versions so that we don’t find ourselves using vulnerable versions or stuck in a Magellan-type predicament.

 There you have it folks, those were our top ten new open source vulnerabilities in 2019, along with one more to keep in mind.